 The pavement structure of a paved barnyard or feeding area typically consists of a prepared subgrade, an aggregate base, an HMA base, and an HMA surface.
-The aggregate base may be composed of either bank-run gravel or crushed stone.
+The aggregate base may be composed of either breaker run or crushed aggregate base course.
 The thickness of the aggregate base and HMA base depend on the strength of the subgrade and the anticipated vehicle use.
-When the aggregate subbase is placed over a heavy clay or plastic soil, a 3-inch insulation blanket of sand or fine gravel may be placed between the subgrade and the aggregate base as a construction platform.